 The second album "The Floating World" was released on 16th May 2015 at a sold out show in Sheffield.
 It received early support from Prog Magazine, BBC Radio Sheffield (including a studio performance and interview), and Clash Magazine, with a video for lead single 'Memories of Redfern'.
 The album was met with unanimous acclaim from around the world, including coverage in Rocksound, Exposed, The Big Issue and Toast, plus a few appearances on BBC 6 Music courtesy of Steve Lamacq and Tom Robinson.

-Touring in support of "The Floating World" included a second UK tour, which involved co-headlining with Fly on Byrd, Fly on across January and February 2016.
-This culminated in a homecoming show in Sheffield, which also served as the last gig with Sam Ainger on drums.
-His departure from the band was strongly felt, but ultimately an amicable split.
-The task of filling his shoes was taken head-on by Bob Brown, who joined Gilmore Trail in March 2016.
+The band embarked on a second UK tour in 2016, co-headlining with Fly on Byrd, Fly on.
+This culminated in a homecoming show in Sheffield, which served as the last gig with Sam Ainger on drums.
+His departure from the band was amicable, and the task of filling his shoes was taken head-on by Bob Brown, who joined in March 2016.

 Gilmore Trail released of "Twin Peaks" in 2016 - a brand new single and music video born out of love for the works of Angelo Badalamenti and David Lynch.
 Freely downloadable, it celebrates the commencement of the 25th year (to the day) since Laura Palmer uttered the words “I’ll see you again in 25 years…”